rdpate/pyr/readme.md

 Arguments follow all options.
 The first argument either starts without a hyphen or is one of two special arguments: "-", which is retained, or "--", which is discarded.

-## Interactive
+## Interactive Console

 Pyr provides a simple interactive interpreter nearly identical to Python's native console.
+To use it, run Pyr without MODULE:FUNC or with "-".
+The latter form allows further arguments (eg. shell globs) available as "args" variable.
+(Options are also parsed, available as "opts".)
+Console history is loaded from and saved to ~/.pythonX\_history, where X is the major Python version.

-Pyr's options to control Python options and sys.path are still applied.  $PYTHONSTARTUP is always ignored.
+Pyr's options to control Python and sys.path are still applied.  $PYTHONSTARTUP is always ignored; to get something similar, write a function which calls pyr.interact with a dict third argument:

+    import pyr
+    def custom_console(opts, args):
+        import sys, re, whatever
+        return pyr.interact(opts, args, locals())

+(Save the code as a module and use Pyr to run the function.)

 ## Project Pyr